Welcome back. Glad you made it to see #5 of the 10 Things I would tell new Lightroom users!

 …It’s another boring topic on getting organized.
 I know, I know.
 Being creative is so much more fun!
 I agree 100%.
 So, next week, I’ll provide a HUGE tip on the creative process.

 Your workflow should (or should not) include using keywords.

-Well, keywords allow you to organize your photos in a way that will make finding specific photos in a flash.
-In last weeks installment I briefly mentioned it – “would you like to find any photo, among thousands, within seconds”.
+Well, keywords allow you to organize your pictures in a way that will make finding specific photos in a flash.
+In last week’s installment, I briefly mentioned it – “would you like to find any photo, among thousands, within seconds.”

 Keywords are the key!

 Here is why you may wish NOT to use keywords…

 - photography is a hobby, and you don’t mind spending endless (and, if I may add, unnecessary) time looking for photos

 - or maybe you use Collections, as discussed in lesson #4…